MW55/Natrix/README.md

 ---

-# Steps of the workflow
+# Steps of the Pipeline
 ## Initial demultiplexing
 The sorting of reads accoring to their barcode is known as demultiplexing.
-In Natrix, the demultiplexing step is implemented in a separate script, independent from the rest of the workflow, as it is often already done by the sequencing company and therefore in most cases not necessary.
+In Natter, the demultiplexing step is implemented in a separate script, independent from the rest of the pipeline, as it is often already done by the sequencing company and therefore in most cases not necessary.

 ## Quality control
-For quality control the workflow uses the programs FastQC (Andrews 2010), MultiQC (Ewels et al. 2016) and PRINSEQ (Schmieder and Edwards 2011).
+For quality control the pipeline uses the programs FastQC (Andrews 2010), MultiQC (Ewels et al. 2016) and PRINSEQ (Schmieder and Edwards 2011).

 ### FastQC